Canning Stock Route

 The Canning Stock Route is a track that runs from Halls Creek in the Kimberley region of Western Australia to Wiluna in the mid-west region.
-With a total distance of around 1,850 km (1,150 mi) it is the longest historic stock route in the world.
+With a total distance of around 1,850 km (1,150 mi) it is claimed to be the longest historic stock route in the world.

-The stock route was proposed as a way of breaking a monopoly that west Kimberley cattlemen had on the beef trade at the beginning of the 20th century.
-In 1906, the Government of Western Australia appointed Alfred Canning to survey the route.
-When the survey party returned to Perth, Canning's treatment of Aboriginal guides came under scrutiny leading to a Royal Commission.
-Canning had been organising Aboriginal hunts to show the explorer where the waterholes were.
-Despite condemning Canning's methods, the Royal Commission, after the Lord Mayor of Perth, Alexander Forrest had appeared as a witness for Canning, exonerated Canning and his men of all charges.
-The cook who made the complaints was dismissed and Canning was sent back to finish the job.

-Canning was appointed to lead a construction party and between March 1908 and April 1910, 48 wells were completed along the route.
-Commercial droving began in 1910, but the stock route did not prove popular and was rarely used for the next twenty years.
-The wells made it difficult for Aboriginal people to access water and in reprisal they vandalised or dismantled many of the wells.

 A 1928 Royal Commission into the price of beef in Western Australia led to the repair of the wells and the re-opening of the stock route.
 Around 20 droves took place between 1931 and 1959 when the final droving run was completed.

 The Canning Stock Route is now a popular but challenging four-wheel drive trek typically taking 10 to 20 days to complete.
-A few adventurers have traversed the track on foot, by bicycle, and in two-wheel drive vehicles.
+A few adventurers have traversed the track on foot, by bicycle, motorcycle and in two-wheel drive vehicles.